pact-foundation/pact-php/README.md

     ->setStatus(200)
     ->addHeader('Content-Type', 'application/json')
     ->setBody([
-        'message' => $matcher->term('Hello, Bob', '(Hello, )[A-Za-z]')
+        'message' => $matcher->regex('Hello, Bob', '(Hello, )[A-Za-z]')
     ]);
 ```

 In this example, we are using matchers.
 This allows us to add flexible rules when matching the expectation with the actual value.
-In the example, you will see Regex is used to validate that the response is valid.
+In the example, you will see regex is used to validate that the response is valid.

 Matcher | Explanation | Parameters | Example
 ---|---|---|---